 Download a high resolution photo of Kevin here

 Police accountability campaigner

-Douglas entered law school focused on a career in international human rights.
-However, as he spent more time in Vancouver (he is originally from Salt Lake City, Utah) Douglas became deeply aware of the rights abuses happening in his own community.
-Douglas’s job at Pivot places him at heart of human rights work in Vancouver.
-As our housing and policing campaign Douglas brings his client centred approach to law for systemic change.
+Douglas entered law school at UBC focused on a career in international human rights.
+However, as he spent more time in Vancouver (he is originally from Salt Lake City, Utah), Douglas became deeply aware of the complicated human rights issues in his own community.
+Douglas worked as an advocate for the Downtown Eastside Residents’ Association before moving over to Pivot in 2008.
+Douglas’ job at Pivot places him at heart of human rights work in Vancouver, working on police and private-security accountability.

 e-mail doug [at] pivotlegal [dot] org